 There are many different pharmaceutical forms.
 Different pharmaceutical forms can be used to affect how rapid a medicine takes effect and where it takes effect.

 Most medicines are taken orally because this is easy to do and the medicine’s effect is achieved relatively quickly.
 Tablets and capsules are the most common medicinal forms taken orally.
 Medicine cannot always be taken orally.
-For example, children may find it difficult to swallow a tablet, and so medicines are also available as liquids, soluble tablets, or powders.
+For example, children and people that suffer from swallowing difficulties may find it difficult to swallow a tablet, and so medicines are also available as liquids, soluble tablets, or powders.
 If a patient is vomiting, suppositories can be used, for example, or the medicine can be injected into a muscle (intramuscular) or underneath the skin (subcutaneous).

 Sometimes only a local effect is required.
 Asthma medicine affects the lungs, and skin creams mainly affect only the area where they are applied.
 There are different things to take into account in each pharmaceutical form, which is why you should always read the package leaflet of your own medicine carefully.

 Medication is most commonly taken orally, as tablets, capsules and oral fluids.
 Taking medicines orally is very easy to do and the medicine’s effect is achieved relatively quickly.
 The medicine is swallowed, then it goes first into the stomach and then into the small intestine.
 In the stomach and small intestine, the medicine first breaks up and then dissolves.
 After this, it can be absorbed into the bloodstream and then travel to the target location.